dvocreative/brasstacks-js/README.md

 // trigger on hash change

 window.onhashchange = function() {
-	//Note that BT does NOT strip out the '#' for you bt.route(window.location.hash.substr(1));
+	// Note that BT does NOT strip out the '#' for you bt.route(window.location.hash.substr(1));
 };